-A circuit that clamps either the positive or negative peak of a signal at a desired D.C level is known as a clamping.
-A clamping adds a D.C components to the signal and does not change the shape or amplitude of the input signal.
+A circuit that clamps either the positive or negative peak of a signal at a desired D.C. level is known as a clamping.
+A clamping adds D.C components to the signal and does not change the shape or amplitude of the input signal.

-Diode clamping circuit simply consists of a diode D and capacitor C as shown in below Figure.
+The diode clamping circuit simply consists of a diode D and capacitor C as shown in the below Figure.

 During the negative half cycle of the input voltage Vin the diode is forward biased and the current flows through the circuit.
 As a result of this, the capacitor C is charged to a voltage equal to the negative peak value i.e., -Vm.
 Once the capacitor is fully charged to -Vm it cannot discharge because the diode cannot conduct in the reverse direction.
 It means that this capacitor acts as a battery with an emf equal to the -Vm.
 The polarity of this voltage is such that it adds to the input signal.
 Therefore the output voltage is equal to the sum of the A.C input signal and the capacitor voltage Vm i.e., Vin + Vm.

-If we change the polarity of the diode and capacitor, then the circuit become negative clamper.
+If we change the polarity of the diode and capacitor, then the circuit becomes a negative clamper.